-In our October Business meeting Stuart Dey and Martin Frost spent time with delegates discussing what the benefits are in making a will and what they might need to consider.
+In our October Business Club meeting, Stuart Dey and Martin Frost spent time with delegates discussing what the benefits are in making a will and what they might need to consider.

 The views expressed here include their own research and thoughts as well as suggestions contributed by our business club members.